Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 Zanzibar Island is very safe for tourists.
 Many people visit Zanzibar for scuba diving m snorkeling and safari blue exploration.

-Zanzibar is an archipelago off Africa very easy to reach from Kenya, Uganda, Rwanda, and other parts of Africa.
+Zanzibar is an archipelago off the coast of Africa, easily accessible from Kenya, Uganda, Rwanda, and other parts of Africa.

-In this article, we are going to discuss 16 Things to know before visiting Zanzibar.
+In this article, we discuss 16 Things to know before visiting Zanzibar.

-Let’s dive in for the best idea while planning for your epic beach holiday in Zanzibar
+Let’s dive in to find the best idea for your epic beach holiday in Zanzibar.

 16. When is the best time to visit Zanzibar?

-As you plan your holiday in Zanzibar the first question to ask is when is the best time to visit?
-Knowing the best season to visit any destination is the first step in planning the holiday.
+As you plan your holiday in Zanzibar, the first question to ask is when is the best time to visit?
+Knowing the best time to visit a destination is the first step in planning a holiday.

-When it comes to Zanzibar, the best time to visit is during the dry season.
+When visiting Zanzibar, the best time to go is during the dry season.

-The dry season starts from June to September and Mid- through December throughout February.
+The dry season runs from June to September and from mid-February through February.

-Rain season is from April to May.
-Planning your holiday during the dry season, you will get the best chance to enjoy Zanzibar’s beautiful beaches and short excursions available in Zanzibar.
+The rainy season is from April to May.
+Planning your holiday during the dry season gives you the best chance to enjoy Zanzibar’s beautiful beaches and short excursions.

-Bare in the mind temperature range from 28°C and 34°C throughout the year.
+Bear in mind the temperature range from 28°C to 34°C throughout the year.

 15. Do I need a visa for Zanzibar?